3246251196/adtools_testing/README.md

 Amiga's LIBS: assign JUST when performing the test.
 It will then put back the original value of your LIBS: assign.
 This means that for tests that use such a CLIB2 version, you do not need to worry about manually copying over the necessary "clib2.library" into your LIBS: assign.
+This must be done manually, or, the clib2.library must exist in LIBS: if you decide to run the tests manually.

 The script named "run_*.script" executes the test executable, records the STDOUT and STDERR, compares STDOUT to an expected set of